uk-gov-mirror/companieshouse.psc-discrepancies.web.ch.gov.uk/README.md

 # Report PSC Register Discrepancies service

-This is a Web Service (User Interface) for handling PSC Register Discrepancies report submissions as part of a compliance effort for The Fifth anti-Money Laundering Directive, commonly known as "5MLD".
+This is a Web Service (User Interface) that provides a means for reporting PSC Register discrepancies as part of a compliance effort for The Fifth anti-Money Laundering Directive, commonly known as "5MLD".

 ## Downloading and installing